PIC stands for prior informed consent. The PIC Regulation governs the import and export of hazardous chemicals.

 This notification requirement also applies to mixtures containing such substances in concentrations that affect the mixtures' labelling in accordance with the CLP Regulation.

-Under special circumstances, this also applies to articles containing substances in Part 2 or 3 of Annex I in their initial state whose use in this specific product is prohibited or subject to severe restrictions under EU law, e.g. if this special form is associated with a risk of leaching.
+Under special circumstances, this also applies to articles containing substances listed in Part 2 or 3 of Annex I in their initial state whose use in this specific product is prohibited or subject to severe restrictions under EU law, e.g. if this special form is associated with a risk of leaching.

 The first notification must be submitted at least 35 days prior to export.
 As a rule, the export can then take place without further delay.

-For substances in Parts 2 and 3 of Annex I, explicit consent must be obtained from the recipient country, and the export is not allowed to take place without this consent.
+For substances listed in Parts 2 and 3 of Annex I, explicit consent must be obtained from the recipient country, and the export is not allowed to take place without this consent.

 Part 2 contains substances that are EU candidates for inclusion in the PIC procedure of the Rotterdam Convention.
 Substances already subject to this procedure can be found in Part 3.